Styling and Formatting Code

 # NOQA: <error-code> on a line, we're telling flake8 to do NO Quality Assurance for that particular error on this line.

-To use these tools that we've configured, we could run these commands individually (the
+To use these tools that we've configured, we have to execute them from the project directory:

 black . flake8 isort .